Comments:

 I did get to go to China as part of an Occupational Medicine delegation, and the Great Wall really is Great!
 So is the Forbidden City!
 I went to Egypt on my own for presentations in Cairo and Sharm El Sheik.
 The Pyramids, the Valley of the Kings, and the Temples in Luxor are really worth the trip!
 Public Health and Occupational Medicine conferences in London were enlightening, but as different as our systems are, things seem to work (although tenuously) in each place.

-Speaking of Africa, so far I have found my maternal DNA links me to Sierra Leone and my paternal DNA lilnks me to Gabon.
+All that travel reminds me that I have found my maternal DNA links me to Sierra Leone and my paternal DNA links me to Gabon.
 I will need to set aside plenty of time for travel to these places.

 So, why haven't I been to any reunions?
 We always celebrate Thanksgiving at our house in Delaware.
 Family and friends travel from Massachusetts and Maryland to come, so we are Turkey Day Central!
 I would love to see everybody, but maybe online?
 I do get to Massachusetts from time to time, so I can try to look some folks up when I am in the vicinity.